 Company data falling into the wrong hands could be damaging in all sorts of ways.
 The financial loss to the business, loss of customer confidence, loss of reputation or even legal action for failure to secure data and breaching the General Data Protection Regulation.
-There have been numerous high profile cases of government data falling into the wrong hands which highlights some of the risks.
+There have been numerous high-profile cases of government data falling into the wrong hands which highlight some of the risks.

 Many people think “If I delete the data and format the disk then no one would bother trying to recover my data and in any case, there is nothing confidential on it”.
 On the confidentiality front, hackers can be very creative, finding ways to misuse other people’s data.
 Can anyone likely to steal your data?
 Hackers spend vast amounts of time trying to get into people’s systems.
 A computer hard disk full of data is a treasure trove for them.
 Do you want to take the risk?

 How is a secure erase done?

 There are three main ways of destroying data from a computer’s hard disk.

 - We use a software program that writes meaningless data to every part of the disk, destroying all data.
 The software is programmable to make more than one pass, and this is required to comply with some standards but takes longer.
 We don’t damage the computer, so it is reusable.

 - Degaussing involves removing the drive and subjecting it to a powerful magnetic field, which destroys all the data and damages the physical drive.
 Degaussing needs a specialist and costly hardware which is also very heavy, so it is not practical.

 - Physical destruction means the device is unusable.
 Computer destruction is not safe and effective in the office environment.